Char2Subword: Extending the Subword Embedding Space Using Robust Character Compositionality: Method

+The four objectives of the loss function correspond to the four aforementioned desired properties.
 The first objective, $\mathcal{L}_{cos}(\cdot)$, is the cosine distance between the target and the predicted embedding vectors $\ve_i$ and $\hat{\ve}_i$.
 By using an angular distance function, we encourage the model to replicate the semantic relationships and vector arrangements in the original embedding space of $\mE$:

-The second objective, $\mathcal{L}_{ce}(\cdot)$, is the cross-entropy loss function.
-In this case, we use $\mE$ as fixed parameters (i.e., not trainable) to project linearly from the embedding to the vocabulary space.
-This loss term forces the model to learn accurate embedding representations such that they map to the original subwords from the vocabulary $\mathcal{V}$:

-The third objective is the $\normltwo$ norm or euclidean distance between the vectors $\ve_i$ and $\hat{\ve}_i$.
+The second objective is the $\normltwo$ norm or euclidean distance between the vectors $\ve_i$ and $\hat{\ve}_i$.
 The previous objectives do not regulate the magnitude of the predicted vector $\hat{\ve}_i$, allowing that to be a degree of freedom for $f_\theta$.
 By using the $\normltwo$ norm, we penalize the model for generating a vector $\hat{\ve}_i$ with a different magnitude than $\ve_i$.
-Note that preserving the magnitude is as important as preserving the vector arrangements in the embedding space.
-Intuitively, slightly different properties than the embedding space $\mE$ can magnify differences at the upper layers of mBERT.
+Regulating the magnitude is important to approximate the vector arrangements in the embedding space.
+We hypothesize that slightly different properties in the embedding $\mE$ can magnify differences at the upper layers of mBERT.